Transformers Learn Low Sensitivity Functions: Investigations and Implications: Investigations on Language Tasks

-Similar to the comparison of Vision Transformers with MLPs and CNNs in \Cref{sec:expts-vision}, we compare a RoBERTa \citep{liu2019roberta} transformer model with LSTMs \citep{hochreiter1997lstm}, an alternative auto-regressive model, in this section.
+In this section, we investigate the sensitivity of transformers on natural language tasks, where each datapoint is a sequence of tokens.
+Similar to the comparison of ViTs with MLPs and CNNs in \Cref{sec:expts-vision}, we compare a RoBERTa \citep{liu2019roberta} transformer model with LSTMs \citep{hochreiter1997lstm}, an alternative auto-regressive model, in this section.
 Recall that we consider a transformer with linear attention for the results in \Cref{sec:th-spec}.
 Aligning with this setup, we also consider a RoBERTa model with ReLU activation in the attention layer (\textit{i.e.}, replacing $\vct{\varphi}(\cdot)$ in \cref{eq:attn-model} with $\mathrm{ReLU}(\cdot)$) for our experiments.